-Course Objectives: The students will know how to access new facts using systematic thinking, analyzing phenomena, problems and seeking solutions to them based on reliable facts.
-The analysis of a phenomenon and trace its basics and refute its cause.
-The prediction based on scientific evidence, documented methodology and consecutive logical steps.
-Provide logical solution to the problem.
+Course Objectives: To familiarize the students how to access new facts using systematic thinking, analysing phenomena, problems and seeking solutions to them based on reliable facts.
+To familiarize the students with analysis of a phenomenon and trace its basics and refute its cause.

+To familiarize the students with the prediction based on scientific evidence, documented methodology and consecutive logical steps.

+To provide logical solution to the problem.

 To reach new and innovative results based on the latest facts and research.